Deviantcoin/Deviant-Miscellaneous/common/Setup_wallet.md

 ## Setup Cli wallet Linux
 ### Identify your architecture
-The precompiled Deviant cli wallet can run on several kind of Linux.
+The precompiled Deviant cli wallet can run on several kind of Linux builds.
-To identify the architecture of your operating system execute the command:<br />
+To identify the architecture of your operating system, execute the command:<br />
 `uname -m`<br />
 ### Download the wallet
-It the previous output fits a line above, the wallet you need, it is available as precompiled package.
+If the previous output fits a line above (the wallet you need), it is available as precompiled package.

  Output | Wallet
  ------ | ------